dymodi/dymodi.github.io/Literature-Reviews/Localization/Indoor-Localization-Related-Works.md

 **Comments**

-* Many VLP (Visiable Light Positioning) conducts modification on light fixture, hence can be viewed as frontier works on anchorlization.
+* Many VLP (Visible Light Positioning) conducts modification on the light fixture, hence can be viewed as frontier works on anchorlization.